matievisthekat/spotifysync-server/README.md

 13. It should say something like `{"access_token":"BQCRWpB8.....1hcxKsks","token_type":"Bearer","expires_in":3600,"refresh_token":"AQD.....FVUPjQ","scope":"user-read-playback-state"}`.
 If it doesn't you will need to restart from step 4
 <img src="https://i.imgur.com/uxPncLR.png" />

-14. Fork this repository.
-Be sure to make your fork private!
+14. Clone (not fork!) this repository.
+Be sure to make it private!

-15. In your fork create a file called `config.json` in the root directory
+15. In your cloned repository create a file called `config.json` in the root directory

 16. Enter this context (replace all necessary values)
 ```json